 job is executed on each push to update toolstate (see the toolstate description

 Other branches are just disabled and don’t run any kind of builds, since all the in-progress branches will eventually be tested in a PR.

 The main rust repository doesn’t use the native GitHub Actions caching tools.

 All our caching is uploaded to an S3 bucket we control

 rust-lang-ci-sccache2), and it’s used mainly for two things:

 The Docker images we use to run most of the Linux-based builders take a long

-the merge.
-To avoid the timeouts we cache the exported images on the S3 bucket
+time to fully build.
+To speed up the build, we cache the exported images on the

 Since we test multiple, diverged branches (